 Philly Pride and Gay Parent Magazine Ad

-The DSR had booths at Capital Pride in Washington DC and at Seattle Pride
+Capital Pride in Washington DC and at Seattle Pride

 I am so excited to announce that we have started a wonderful partnership with the Family Equality Council.
 Here is their Book Nook page featuring our book(!).
 From their website: "Family Equality Council connects, supports, and represents the three million parents who are lesbian, gay, bisexual, and transgender in this country and their six million children."

 Watch the video webinar we did for the Family Equality Council!
 Wendy talks about the DSR, who we are and why we do what we do, what we have learned over the years, moving the industry forward in a more ethical and responsible manner, and how to create healthy and happy families.

 We gave a Skype workshop with an LGBTQ parents group in Boston after they watched the Family Equality Council webinar.

 Wendy and Ryan spoke at the LA Gay and Lesbian Center

 Ads for Philadelphia Family Pride Family Matters Conference,

 and for Gay Parent Magazine and Curve magazine

 and the March/April issue of Gay Parent Magazine

 and the Nov/Dec 2015 and March/April 2016 issues of Gay Parent Magazine